dhartford/aws-lambda-unzip/README.md

 # aws-lambda-unzip
-Function for AWS Lambda to extract zip files uploaded to S3
+Function for AWS Lambda to extract zip files uploaded to S3.
+This version converts them to GZIP compressed files.

 NOTE: Fork from Craftware/aws-lambda-unzip, thank you!!!!